-The Butt and Pass Log Cabin Method: No Notching and Corner Systems
+The Butt and Pass Log Cabin Method: No-Notching Corner System

 The butt and pass log cabin construction technique is a method used to build log homes.
 It is a technique devised for beginners to build log homes with minimal craftsmanship or previous woodworking experience.

-If you have decided upon the butt and pass method to construct your log cabin you will have heard of both the Log Home Builders Association and Skip Ellsworth; the later the inventor and the former a big advocate of the technique.
+If you have decided on the butt and pass joint to construct your log cabin you will have heard of both the Log Home Builders Association and Skip Ellsworth; the latter an inventor, and the former a big advocate of the technique.

-The fundamental concept behind the butt and pass method is ease of construction and minimal maintenance.
+The fundamental concept behind the butt and pass method is the ease of construction and minimal maintenance.

 To say it requires no skill or craftsmanship is a disservice to the technique.
 But, it’s certainly the most viable log home construction technique for someone without previous experience.